-The GDPR (General Data Protection Regulation) has caused plenty of discussion in companies in recent years.
+The GDPR (General Data Protection Regulation) has caused a lot of discussion in companies in recent years.
 Many were unsure who bears primary responsibility for compliance with the GDPR.
-However, a recent ruling by the Heilbronn Labor Court has provided clarity on this issue.
+However, a recent ruling by the Heilbronn Labor Court has clarified this issue.

 Background of the case

-The plaintiff, 60 years old, had been employed by the defendant since October 1, 2002, most recently in the responsible position of attorney and head of the legal department.
+The plaintiff, 60 years old, had been employed by the defendant since October 1, 2002, most recently in the responsible position of lawyer and head of the legal department.
 In this role, he was instrumental in the legal direction of the company and contributed to the resolution of complex legal challenges.
 Due to his expertise and commitment to data protection, he was appointed as the company’s data protection officer on December 1, 2018.
 In this role, he was responsible for monitoring compliance with the GDPR and other data protection regulations.
 Despite his many years of service and commitment to the company, disagreements arose between him and the defendant’s CEO.
-These differences led to tensions that eventually formed the background for the legal disputes.
+These differences led to tensions, which ultimately formed the background for the legal disputes.

 Key points of the ruling

-In its ruling of 29.9.2022 under case number 8 Ca 135/22, the court made important clarifications regarding the role and responsibility of data protection officers.
+In its ruling of 29.9.2022 under file number 8 Ca 135/22, the court made important clarifications regarding the role and responsibility of data protection officers.
 It was clearly emphasized that termination without notice of a data protection officer based solely on mere breaches of official duties is considered invalid.
 If a data protection officer violates his/her duties, this can generally only serve as grounds for his/her dismissal, but not for termination without notice.
 Furthermore, the court emphasized that the main responsibility for implementing and complying with the GDPR lies with the company itself and not with the data protection officer.
-This underscores the central role that companies play with regard to data protection and the need to actively address the requirements of the GDPR.
+This underlines the central role that companies play in terms of data protection and the need to actively address the requirements of the GDPR.

 Importance for companies